 Vivos Therapeutics and Sleep Apnea

-Breast Feeding vs Bottle Feeding
+Breast Feeding vs. Bottle Feeding

 Unfortunately, due to Western Culture influence, we see a decline in breastfeeding.
 Often, the mother will breastfeed full-time for a limited amount of time, anywhere from 2-3 months.
 Instead, the baby is getting their nutrition from a bottle.
-This can lead to a reverse swallow, that will cause a tongue thrust, that will lead to sleep apnea symptoms and sleep apnea.
+This can lead to a reverse swallow, that will cause a tongue thrust, which will lead to sleep apnea symptoms and sleep apnea.

 As the baby grows, they graduate from a bottle to a sippy cup; their reverse swallow continues, and the tongue thrust gets worse.
 They become mouth-breathers, which is a beginning symptom of obstructive sleep apnea since the tongue is not in the proper position.
 The appropriate position is up against the anterior palate behind the upper anterior teeth.

 As the baby grows into a toddler, most of its caloric intake becomes solid foods.
 Ideally, for the airway and the upper and lower jaws to develop correctly to minimize sleep apnea symptoms, this food should be hard, solid foods.
 The child has to take their time to chew and swallow properly.
 Hard, solid foods help develop the muscles, causing the bone and jaw to develop and grow properly.

 The availability, selection, and types of foods for babies and toddlers in the supermarket have increased substantially over the past few decades.
 Many of these foods are soft, melt in your mouth, or liquid.
 They do not require the toddler to chew at all or for very long, lowering the child’s chances of choking on their food.